 Symptoms vary depending on the severity of the problem and may include aching legs, ankle swelling, redness, dryness, itchiness of the affected area, cramps, skin discolouration, restless leg syndrome etc.

-Sclerotherapy is a non invasive interventional procedure in which chemical sclerosant is injected, to seal off the varicose or larger spider veins (teleangiectasiae).
-This therapy can be used for vascular and lymphatic malformations, particularly in children and younger people.
+This therapy can also be used for vascular and lymphatic malformations, particularly in children and younger people.

-Ultrasound-guided sclerotherapy is performed by injecting of the sclerosant solution, which causes irritation of the vein and forms a thrombus.
-The organism itself will try to repair the damage by forming scar tissue, which will actually close the treated vein.
+Ultrasound-guided sclerotherapy is performed by the injection of sclerosant solution, which causes irritation of the vein.
+The end result is scar tissue formation, which will actually close the treated vein.

-Sclerotherapy is used for treatment of larger spider veins (enlarged intracutaneous veins) which are usually asymptomatic, but can cause burning pain, though it seems that the major issue is of an aesthetic nature.
+Sclerotherapy is more appropriate for smaller and very winding varicose veins.
+It is also a good treatment of larger spider veins (enlarged intracutaneous veins) which are usually asymptomatic, but can cause burning pain and can also be cosmetically unsightly.

 Yes!
 Find our sclerotherapy fact sheet here.

-Radiofrequency vein ablation is minimally invasive interventional procedure that uses radiofrequency or laser to seal off varicose veins.
-Using ultrasound guidance a thin catheter is inserted through the skin into the vein (great saphenous vein).
+Varicose vein ablation is a minimally invasive interventional procedure that uses laser or radiofrequency to seal off varicose veins.
+Using ultrasound guidance a thin catheter is inserted through the skin into the diseased vein.

 When properly positioned, radiofrequency or laser energy is applied, heating up the vein and closing it off.
 Once the varicose vein is closed, other healthy veins will take over the function of that vein and establish normal blood flow.